RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band - notes.md

 #Challenges
 + "Improving your drum" - Changing sprite sounds and adding events;
++ "Changing your singer's costume" - adding code to change a sprite's costume;
 + "Make your own band" - using the skills learnt to create new instruments.

 #Frequently Asked Questions